ROBOTIS-GIT/emanual/docs/en/software/opencm_ide/getting_started.md

 byte bMoving = Dxl.readByte(1, 46);
 ```

-If the Dynamixel with ID number 1 is currently moving then the value 1 will be returned for the variable bMoving, and if it is not moving then the value 0 will be returned.
+If DYNAMIXEL with ID number 1 is currently moving then the value 1 will be returned for the variable bMoving, and if it is not moving then the value 0 will be returned.

-### Let us move the AX-12A Dynamixel to a location of 150 degrees.
+### Let us move the AX-12A DYNAMIXEL to a location of 150 degrees.
-To move the Dynamixel to the desired location (150 degrees) we need to input the desired location to the address that corresponds to the Goal Position.
+To move DYNAMIXEL to the desired location (150 degrees) we need to input the desired location to the address that corresponds to the Goal Position.
 It is composed of 2 bytes (a low-order byte and a high-order byte) as shown below, and instead of accesses them individually we recommend recording 2 bytes (1 word) to the low-order byte 30(0x1E) using writeWord().

 ![](/assets/images/sw/opencm_ide/opencm_ide_121.png)